 Skeletal malformations can be associated with a variety of complications.
 Affected individuals may develop pain, especially of the joints and hip, spinal cord compression, an abnormal manner of walking (gait), or difficulty walking.
 Affected joints may have a limited range of motion making daily tasks difficult.
 For example, the ability to fully move the shoulders may make simple tasks such as putting on a shirt or combing hair difficult.

 Clouding (opacity) of the thin transparent covering of the front of the eye (cornea) may also occur.
 If corneal clouding is severe the patient may present vision loss, particularly in dim light.
 Some individuals may sensitive to bright lights.
 If the nerve-rich lining the back of the eyes (retina) is involved, affected individuals may have reduced peripheral vision or develop night blindness.
 In some cases, increased pressure within the eye (glaucoma) may also develop.
-Increased intraocular pressure may cause swelling of the optic disc (papilledema).
+Increased intraocular pressure may cause “thinning, cupping, or notching of the disc rim.
 Less commonly, additional eye abnormalities may occur including degeneration of the nerve that transmits visual information from the retina to the brain (optic nerve atrophy).

 Affected individuals may experience chronic watery, mucous discharge from nose (rhinorrhea), frequent sinus infections, and middle ear infections (otitis media).
 Hearing loss is common.
 Hearing loss may be due to failure of sound to be conducted from the outer ear trough the eardrum and tiny bones of the middle ear (conductive hearing loss) or may be due to damage to the inner ear or the nerves that transmit sound from the inner ear to the brain (sensorineural).
 In rare cases, hearing loss may be due to a combination of both problems (mixed hearing loss).